 Watts and the Jamaican bobsled team’s efforts have been commended by Great Britain bobsleigh director Gary Anderson:

 “I know how hard Winston works, he’s a great athlete and ambassador for the sport, It is great to have countries that aren’t traditional alpine nations competing against the bigger nations in the sport.”

 Champions Speakers have a range of Olympic Speakers to provide after dinner or keynote speeches, or to host an event or conference.
-Browse through our speakers to find your ideal personality or call us to discuss what you need on +44 1059 85 29 27.
+You can browse our speakers to find your ideal personality and fill in our online form or call us to discuss what you need on 0207 1010 553